Google Adds Regex to Google Search Console

 Matt Chiera

-Matt Chiera is Founder & Principal Consultant at Ice Nine Online.
-Since forming the company in 2014, he’s helped Ice Nine Online’s clients generate millions of dollars in revenue from digital marketing.
-Matt taught digital marketing strategy and tactics at the Tribeca School’s Digital Professional Institute.
-Matt’s book “Digital Marketers Sound Off” has been ranked as the #1 book in the Web Marketing category on Amazon.
+Matt Chiera is the Founder and Principal Consultant at Ice Nine Online.
+Since establishing the company in 2014, he has been instrumental in helping clients generate millions of dollars in revenue through digital marketing.
+Matt is deeply involved with clients on a day-to-day basis, adopting a consultative and educational approach.
+Before Ice Nine Online, Matt held director-level marketing roles.
+His extensive expertise is also shared through his experience teaching digital marketing strategy and tactics at the Tribeca School’s Digital Professional Institute.
+Additionally, Matt is the author of "Digital Marketers Sound Off," which has ranked as the #1 book in the Web Marketing category on Amazon.
+Matt received formal training in digital marketing and communications at the prestigious University of Chicago.

 Share this Post